About KI-Canada collaboration

 The Canadian Embassy in Stockholm is an important collaborator and actively supports the KI-Canada educational and scientific collaborations.

 KI has agreements at different levels with different institutes in Canada, but the majority of the activities with Canadian collaborators takes place between researchers and are not regulated by the International Relations Unit.
 There are a few exceptions, where collaborative agreements, projects and activities are initiated and supported by this unit.

-The university that KI has signed a Memorandum of Understanding (MoU) with in 2019 is:
+The university that KI has signed a Memorandum of Understanding (MoU) with::